The plates that define eating in Dallas.

 Where to eat Tex-Mex cheese enchiladas with chili gravy in Dallas →

-The Dallas breakfast taco is a flour tortilla folded around scrambled eggs, a protein (brisket, chorizo, or bacon), potatoes, and a fresh-made salsa.
-It is the city's default morning meal, served from taqueria windows and chef-driven counters alike.
+A flour tortilla folded around scrambled eggs, a protein (brisket, chorizo or bacon), potatoes and a fresh-made salsa.
+Dallas's default morning meal, served from taqueria windows and chef-driven counters.

 Where: Resident Taqueria, Herrera's Cafe, Taqueria El Si Hay, Fito's Taco de Trompo, Revolver Taco Lounge